 Taste: Coffee with cinnamon.
 Caramel.
 Strong tea.
 High cocoa dark chocolate.
 Lots of wood and pepper.

-Value for Money: Quite simply, this is a magnificent dram.
+Thoughts: Quite simply, this is a magnificent dram.
 I fully admit that I am a little inexperienced where bourbon is concerned but for my palate, this is really rather wonderful and at $30 for 200ml, it was more than affordable.
+It’s a huge dram with exceptional depth of flavour.
+Wonderfully woody and reassuringly strong without ever flooding the senses with heat.
+As a Scotch drinker, I can sometimes find bourbon a little bit samey but when it’s executed this well, who cares?
+It’s like a great, big comfort blanket of a whiskey.

 Smell: Vanilla more prominent here.
 Corn.
 Salted caramel.
 Fresh apple and pear.
 Hard boiled sweets and lemon sherbet before the subtle yet unmistakable scent of peat smoke blows in.